'Fired by tweet:' Troops, veterans react to transgender ban

 Air Force veteran Vanessa Sheridan said transgender people have always served in the military but now they are going to have to hide their identities if there is a new policy.

-"My biggest concern now is going to be that transgender people are going to be forced back into the closet," said Sheridan, a transgender woman who works as an LGBT activist in Chicago.
+"My biggest concern now is going to be that transgender people are going to be forced back into the closet," said Sheridan, who is director of transgender relations and community engagement at Center on Halsted in Chicago.

 'FIRED BY TWEET'